-The Company has identified one performance obligation in The License Agreements: Grant of the license and use of its IP.
-The Grant of the license and use of its IP performance obligation considered to be a right to use IP in accordance with ASC 606.
-Therefore, revenue is recognized at a point in time, upon transfer of control over the license to the licensee.
+In its license agreements with Galderma, the Company has identified one performance obligation (see Note 9a): grant of the license and use of its IP.
+The grant of the license and use of its IP performance obligation is considered to be a right to use IP in accordance with ASC 606.
+Therefore, revenue is recognized at a point in time, upon transfer of control over the license to the license.